-- Adopt a 1 day a week or every other week schedule for lawn watering and always only water between 8pm and 8am. - For Automatic Sprinkler systems: - check sprinkler heads regularly to prevent clogging - adjust to eliminate overspray and - adjust run times and frequency monthly to respond to water schedules and changing rainfall and temperature conditions. - Install a weather base controller if possible - Use hand held hose, drip irrigation, or soaker hoses for trees, garden, non-turf areas and bedded plants. - Avoid watering on windy days. - Cut lawns on highest setting and leave lawn clippings on lawn instead of bagging. - For hose-end sprinklers use sprinkler timers to limit water duration. - Use mulch to conserve soil moisture. - Use hand held hose, drip irrigation, or soaker hoses for trees, garden, non-turf areas and bedded plants during designated water days and times. - Use of soaker hoses for foundation protection shall be limited to designated water days and times
+- Adopt a 2 day schedule for lawn watering and always only water between 8pm and 8am. - For Automatic Sprinkler systems: - check sprinkler heads regularly to prevent clogging - adjust to eliminate overspray and - adjust run times and frequency monthly to respond to water schedules and changing rainfall and temperature conditions. - Use hand held hose, drip irrigation, or soaker hoses for trees, garden, non-turf areas and bedded plants. - Avoid watering on windy days. - Cut lawns on highest setting and leave lawn clippings on lawn instead of bagging. - For hose-end sprinklers use sprinkler timers to limit water duration. - Use mulch to conserve soil moisture. - Irrigation of lawn areas with hose-end sprinklers or automatic irrigation systems shall be manually set to follow a 2 day watering schedule between the hours of 8pm and 8am - Use hand held hose, drip irrigation, or soaker hoses for trees, garden, non-turf areas and bedded plants during designated water days and times. - Use of soaker hoses for foundation protection shall be limited to designated water days and times